Foocett/CardsForHumanity/README.md

 This is a personal project I decided to take on to help myself learn web development.
 To be honest, I never thought I'd make it to this point, and I'm so excited to see where I can take it from here.
-I'm in the process of learning React.js, so at some point, I might do some major reworks with that, but I can't say for sure.
-I owe a lot of thanks to my friends who showed interest in this stupid project of mine; it really helped me push through some of the tougher parts
+As of the most recent update, this project consists of ~2000 lines of code (closer to 3000 if you count extra files like card packs), and I owe a lot of thanks to my friends who showed interest in this stupid project of mine; it really helped me push through some of the tougher parts, because there were some moments when I didn't think I was going to be able to do it

 To play the game, simply run the [main.js](main.js) file By default, the admin password is "js is mid", however it is recommended that you change the admin password before hosting a game, this can be done in [config.json](config.json)